List of sustainable buildings in Australia

+New South Wales

 Surry Hills Library and Community Centre.

 Queensland

 Santos Place in the Brisbane central business district and Green Square in Fortitude Valley have both received a 6 Green Star rating.

 South Australia

 In Adelaide, South Australia, there are at least three different projects that incorporate the principles of green building.
 The Eco-City development is located in Adelaide's city centre, the Aldinga Arts Eco Village is located in Aldinga and Lochiel Park is located at Campbelltown.
 Other developments such as Mawson Lakes (North) and the Lightsview development near Northgate (North-East of the CBD), also have green building requirements.

 Victoria

 Melbourne is a major centre for culture, architecture, sustainability and the environment in Australia, it has been home to many examples of green buildings and sustainable development since the 1970s, such as the CERES Community Environment Park, which continues to this day.

 Two of the most prominent examples of green commercial buildings in Australia are located in Melbourne; The 60L Green Building in Carlton and Council House 2 (also known as CH2), in Melbourne's CBD, the later was the first to receive Australia’s 6 Star Green Star – Office Design rating.